Every Employee Exit Should Be Regrettable

 In the rush to create shareholder value, raise more capital, get to an exit, break even – or whatever the next milestone is for your business, we often get de-sensitized to what is happening – both to ourselves and our businesses.

-We take it as a given in the high-tech world that our industry has a lot of employee turnover.
+We take it as a given in the high-tech world that our industry has a lot of employee exits and high turnover.
 We just accept it.
 In the pre-COVID days, San Francisco startups lost 1/3 of their staff every year!
 I am sure that with the move to remote work and the recent salary inflation, San Francisco has now given startups elsewhere this same employee virus…

 There are many factors behind this.
 For one, the laws of supply and demand.
 There are so many startups that have raised so much capital – all competing for the best talent.

 In my work coaching CEOs, I see it as our shared goal to make sure that the CEO is always growing faster than the business.
 If the business is doubling each year, then the CEO needs to grow her leadership capabilities by at least double each year.
 Otherwise, she will be left behind.

 The same is true for staff at all levels.
 The marketing manager who crushed it last year won’t do so this year if she doesn’t grow her capabilities in lockstep with the needs and growth of the business.